Carpet cleaning technician using a truck-mount steam cleaner

 Can I price by the room or by the square foot on the same booking page?

 Yes — most carpet cleaners price one of three ways and Menutize handles all of them.
-Per-room (3 rooms $99, 5 rooms $149, whole home $199), per-square-foot (about $0.30-$0.45 a sqft on residential), or hybrid (a 5-area special as the headline, then per-room overage above that).
+Per-room (for example 3 rooms $99, 5 rooms $149, whole home $199), per-square-foot (commonly around $0.30–$0.45 a square foot on residential), or hybrid (a 5-area special as the headline, then per-room overage above that).
 Build the menu once with the pricing model you actually use, and the customer sees the math line by line on the bid.
-Save the most common configurations as default services and they auto-populate on the next quote.
+Save the most common configurations as default services and they auto-populate on the next quote, so you are not rebuilding a 5-area special from scratch on every call.

 How do I add pet-stain surcharges and upholstery line items without a separate quote?

-Pet-stain treatment ($25-40/spot) and upholstery (sofa $89, loveseat $69, recliner $49) are line-item add-ons stacked on top of the base carpet job.
-The customer sees the base 5-area special, then a $30 pet-stain charge for the kid's bedroom, then a $89 sofa add-on, all on the same bid.
+Pet-stain treatment (commonly $25–$40 per spot) and upholstery (for example sofa $89, loveseat $69, recliner $49) are line-item add-ons stacked on top of the base carpet job in the same estimate.
+The customer sees the base 5-area special, then a $30 pet-stain charge for the kid's bedroom, then a $89 sofa add-on, all on one bid.
 They tap to approve and pay the deposit.
-No more "we got there and the dog stains were way worse than the phone call let on" write-offs — the surcharge is pre-approved before you walk in the door.
+No more "we got there and the dog stains were way worse than the phone call let on" write-offs — the surcharge is pre-approved before you walk in the door, and the open-tracking tells you the moment they have seen it.

 Can I see when a customer opens an estimate or invoice?

-Yes — Menutize logs every estimate email open, estimate page view, invoice email open, and invoice view, and notifies you the moment it happens.
-You stop guessing whether the homeowner has actually seen the whole-home quote before you call to follow up.
-The estimate that's been viewed three times but unsigned is the one to call now; the one that hasn't been opened in 4 days is the one to re-send.
-Most field-service tools either don’t ship this or gate it behind a paid tier; we ship it free.
+Yes.
+Menutize logs every estimate email open, every estimate page view, every invoice email open, and every invoice view, and notifies you the moment it happens.
+Carpet cleaning is a high-bid-volume trade — most operators send dozens of quotes a week and close maybe a third — so knowing which whole-home bid has been opened three times but not signed tells you exactly who to call now.
+The one that hasn't been opened in five days is a deliverability problem, not a "they're thinking about it" problem.
+Most field-service tools either don't ship open-tracking or gate it behind a paid tier; Menutize includes it on the free plan.

-How do I bill recurring annual and biannual residential cleans?
+How do I bill recurring annual and biannual residential cleans on card on file?

-Set the cadence on each customer record (annual, biannual every 6 months, quarterly for high-traffic homes with kids and pets) and Menutize charges the card on file on the renewal date and rebooks the next slot.
-Recurring residential cleans are the lifeblood of a carpet operator who wants to stop selling from scratch every Monday — a $199 annual home is a real $199/yr per door, multiply by 80 doors and you've got a $16,000/yr book of business that mostly schedules itself.
-The fully-automated multi-step "your annual cleaning is due" SMS-and-email drip sequence is on the optional $19/mo Automations add-on; the base recurring billing on card on file is free.
+Set the cadence on each customer record — annual, biannual every six months, or quarterly for high-traffic homes with kids and pets — require a card on file, and Menutize charges automatically on the renewal date and rebooks the next slot.
+Recurring residentials are how a carpet operator stops selling from scratch every Monday: eighty doors at $199/yr each is a $16,000/yr book of business that mostly schedules itself.
+The base recurring billing on card on file is free; the fully automated multi-step "your annual cleaning is due" SMS-and-email drip sequence is on the optional $19/mo Automations add-on.

-Publish a separate emergency tier on the same booking page — same-day or evening response with a flat $200-$400 mobilization premium plus per-square-foot extraction pricing.
-Customers see the urgent tier next to standard at the moment of crisis (broken washer hose, basement flood, leaking roof) and self-select.
-Deposit hits before you load the truck-mount, so a 10pm callout is paid before it's a callout.
-Most operators on Menutize quietly net an extra $1,500-$3,000 a month from a properly-priced emergency tier they didn't have before.
+Publish a separate emergency tier on the same booking page — same-day or evening response with a flat mobilization premium (commonly $200–$400) plus per-square-foot extraction pricing.
+Customers see the urgent tier next to standard at the moment of crisis — a broken washer hose, a basement flood, a leaking roof — and self-select.
+The deposit hits before you load the truck-mount, so a 10pm callout is paid before it is a callout.
+A properly priced emergency tier is one of the fastest ways for a carpet operator to add a few thousand dollars a month from work they were previously turning down or under-charging.

 Can I document before/after stain photos so customers stop disputing the result?

 Yes.
-Snap before/after shots from your phone — the red wine traffic lane, the pet-urine corner under the dining table, the path between the kitchen and the back door — and attach them to the customer record.
-Date-stamped photos settle the "the spot is still there a week later" callback when the wicking comes back, and they're gold for property-manager move-out work where the manager wants documented turnover before they cut the final check.
+Snap before/after shots from your phone — the red-wine traffic lane, the pet-urine corner under the dining table, the path between the kitchen and the back door — and attach them to the customer record.
+Date-stamped photos settle the "the spot is still there a week later" callback when honest wicking comes back, and they are gold for property-manager move-out work where the manager wants documented turnover before they cut the final check.
+Photo upload is unlimited on the free plan, and the photos live on the customer record forever, so you never have to dig through three years of texts to find the one from the Mitchells' basement flood.

 How does Menutize handle property-manager and commercial B2B accounts?

-Property managers, restaurant groups, and office-park managers are the highest-margin commercial recurring B2B in carpet cleaning — one mid-sized property manager with 30 turnover units a year is steady $300-$600 invoices on autopay, and a restaurant chain wanting quarterly carpet refresh on six locations is $7,000+ a year locked in.
+Property managers, restaurant groups, and office-park managers are the highest-margin recurring B2B in carpet cleaning — one mid-sized property manager with 30 turnover units a year is steady $300–$600 invoices on autopay, and a restaurant chain wanting quarterly carpet refresh on six locations is several thousand dollars a year locked in.
 Save them as a customer with their preferred contact, store the standard scope as a saved estimate template, and put the manager's company card or ACH on file.
-New unit comes up, you swap the address and send the estimate, they approve in two taps, you get paid 1-2 days after the clean.
+A new unit comes up, you swap the address and send the estimate, they approve in two taps, and you are paid one to two business days after the clean.
+Unlimited users means the office manager and the bookkeeper get their own logins free.

 Can I upsell scotchgard and protector packages at the point of service?

 Yes — and the highest-converting place to do it is on the on-site invoice, after the customer is standing in the freshly-cleaned room watching the difference.
-Add scotchgard ($35/room or $0.10/sqft) and traffic-lane protector as optional line items on the invoice, mark them as "add to job before final", and the customer can opt in with a tap before you leave.
-Most operators report 30-40% take rate on scotchgard when it's offered visually at the moment of the clean vs ~10% when the upsell is a phone call before the appointment.
+Add scotchgard (commonly $35/room or $0.10/sqft) and traffic-lane protector as optional line items on the invoice, mark them as "add to job before final," and the customer opts in with a tap before you leave.
+Operators consistently report a much higher take rate on protector when it is offered visually at the moment of the clean than when the upsell is a phone call before the appointment — the carpet looks its best at exactly the moment you are asking them to protect it.

-Does my truck-mounted vs portable rig matter for any of this?
+Does my truck-mounted versus portable rig matter for any of this?

 Not to Menutize — you publish whichever methodology and pricing you actually use.
-That said, truck-mount operators tend to charge 15-25% more per room than portable-extraction operators because the heat, recovery, and dwell time produce a measurably better result on heavy soil and pet-urine work.
+That said, truck-mount operators tend to charge 15–25% more per room than portable-extraction operators because the heat, recovery, and dwell time produce a measurably better result on heavy soil and pet-urine work.
 Build that into your standard pricing once and it stops being a per-call negotiation.
-Customers see the price they're getting; you don't need to defend it on every booking call.
+The customer sees the price they are getting on an itemized bid; you do not have to defend it on every booking call.

 Does Menutize sync with my Google Calendar?

-Yes — two-way sync, included in the free plan.
+Yes — two-way sync, included on the free plan.
 New bookings on your Menutize page show up on your Google Calendar instantly, color-coded by service type if you want.
-Block time on your phone (chemical pickup, equipment service, lunch, your kid's soccer game) and Menutize won't let customers book over you.
+Block time on your phone — chemical pickup, equipment service, lunch, your kid's soccer game — and Menutize won't let customers book over you.
 Move a job on the Google Calendar app and Menutize updates the customer's confirmation.
-Most free CRMs in this space lock calendar sync behind a $29/mo upgrade.
-We don't.
+Many carpet CRMs lock calendar sync behind a higher tier; Menutize includes two-way Google Calendar sync at $0/mo.

 How does the automated Google review request work?

 The moment you mark a carpet job complete in Menutize, the customer gets an SMS with a one-tap link straight to your Google Business Profile review screen — no copy-paste, no hunting for the business name.
-You connect your Google Business Profile once during onboarding (about two minutes).
-Carpet cleaning is one of the fastest trades to climb the local map pack because the work is dramatic and customers love showing off the before/after — most operators see their Google rating climb half a star within 60 days.
+You connect your Google Business Profile once during onboarding, which takes about two minutes.
+Carpet cleaning is one of the fastest trades to climb the local Map Pack because the work is visually dramatic and customers love showing off the before/after.
+Because review volume and recency are among the strongest local-ranking signals, automating the ask after every job is one of the highest-leverage things a small carpet shop can do.

 What happens to my customer data if I leave Menutize?

 You own your data.
-Export your customer list, recurring agreement schedule, jobs, before/after photos, and invoice records to CSV at any time, no upgrade required, no waiting period, no support ticket.
-We've never built clunky exports on purpose to lock people in — that's the kind of thing we built Menutize to get away from.
+Export your customer list, recurring agreement schedule, jobs, before/after photos, and invoice records to CSV at any time — no upgrade required, no waiting period, no support ticket, no contract to exit.
+Menutize has no annual commitment.
+We have never built clunky exports on purpose to lock people in; that is the kind of thing we built Menutize to get away from.
 Cancel any time and walk out with everything.

 How long does setup take for a carpet cleaning business?

-About 10-15 minutes to be ready to send your first estimate: sign up (no credit card), connect Stripe for payments, connect your Google Business Profile for the auto review request, hook up your Google Calendar, and add your service menu.
-Most carpet operators start with six to eight items: 3-area special, 5-area special, whole-home, per-room overage, upholstery (sofa/loveseat/recliner), tile and grout, scotchgard add-on, and a separate emergency post-flood tier.
+About 10–15 minutes to be ready to send your first estimate: sign up (no credit card), connect Stripe for payments, connect your Google Business Profile for the auto review request, hook up your Google Calendar for two-way sync, and add your service menu.
+Most carpet operators start with six to eight items: a 3-area special, a 5-area special, whole-home, per-room overage, upholstery (sofa/loveseat/recliner), tile and grout, a scotchgard add-on, and a separate emergency post-flood tier.
+You can import an existing customer CSV later, or let your customer list build naturally as new jobs come in.

 Free carpet cleaning software is finally good.

-Tier estimates, recurring annual billing, photo logs, open-tracking, Google reviews, tip prompts, calendar — all on the free plan, all the time.
-Set up takes 10 minutes.
+Tier estimates, recurring annual billing, photo logs, open-tracking, Google reviews, tips, calendar — all on the free plan, all the time, with unlimited users.
+Setup takes 10 minutes.
 No credit card.

 Start free — no credit card